zach2good/xithub/README.md

 - Use TCP instead of UDP?
 - Make sure we use the same compression everywhere (GZip, zlib, ZipFile, etc. - It'll be gzip everywhere).
+- Handle both S2C and C2S packets.
 - Timed fallback for sending buffer from client.
 - Forced send from client on logout.
+- Do not archive packets that are part of a currently-ongoing session.
+- Cut session if character name changes (logging into alts), but session should be cut automatically on logout.
+- A final stage of processing to happen when a session is closed.
+- Address all leftover TODOs
+- OAuth (Google only) authentication flow, server + client
+- Premade/cached lookups per session (generated during processing):
+  - Events + Args
+  - Mobs spawned
+  - Estimate mob HP
+- Closed testing
+- Write up terms and conditions - you won't be allowed to revoke your packet data!
+- GDPR, User Data, Safety
+- Host server somewhere in GCP

+## Long Term

+- Allow users to look up their sessions and add links to videos to them
+  - Would be lovely to embed them too (but not host!).
+- Allow users to download their session packet data, in multiple formats (PacketViewer, Binary, etc.)
+- Archive to GCP's Cold Storage equivalent
+- AH data?
+- What if it gets expensive to run/maintain?

 ## Packet Binary Format